No, really, get a flu shot: Frequently asked questions about the flu vaccine

 Is it true that the flu shot doesn’t always work?

-Yes, it’s true that the flu vaccines won’t always work in everyone who gets it.
+Yes, it’s true that the flu vaccine won’t always work in everyone who gets it.
 A person’s immune history has a lot to do with their response to the vaccine.
 Also, the effectiveness of the vaccine varies each year.
 However, even when the shot isn’t as effective, it can help minimize how sick people become if they are infected.

 Can people with egg allergies still get a flu shot?